Terraform-Canvas/front-end/README.md

 <!-- LICENSE -->
 ## :closed_lock_with_key: License
-Please refer to `LICENSE.txt` for LICENSE.
+Please refer to `LICENSE` for LICENSE.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>